NannyML/nannyml/docs/tutorials/performance_estimation.rst

 ============================================

 NannyML allows estimating the performance of a classification model when :term:`targets<Target>` are absent.
-This can be very helpful when targets are delayed, only partially available, or not available at all.
+This can be very helpful when targets are delayed, only partially available, or not available at all, because it allows you to potentially identify performance issues before they would otherwise be detected.

+Some specific examples of when you could benefit from estimating your performance include:

+- When predicting loan defaults, to estimate model performance before the end of the repayment periods.
+- When performing sentiment analysis, targets may be entirely unavailable without significant human effort, so estimation is the only feasible way to attain metrics.
+- When dealing with huge datasets, where human verification can only cover a small sample, estimation of performance can help confirm confidence or question the efficacy.

 This tutorial explains how to use NannyML to estimate the performance of binary and multiclass classification models in the absence of target data.
-To find out how it works check :ref:`the explanation of CBPE<performance-estimation-deep-dive>`.
+To find out how CBPE estimates performance, read the :ref:`explanation of Confidence-based
+Performance Estimation<performance-estimation-deep-dive>`.

 Binary Classification
 =====================